AliRamberg/ShellExtensionsCMD/README.md

-# cmd.exe in the shell extensions
+## Command Prompt in the context menu
 This small tool allows the user to regain the option to open the cmd shell from the directories and directories background.